 What causes eschar?
 5 possible conditions

-Eschar (es-CAR) is dead tissue that sheds or falls off from healthy skin.
-It is caused by burns and also occurs in pressure wounds (bedsores).
-Eschar is typically tan, brown, or black and may be crusty.
+Eschar, pronounced es-CAR, is dead tissue that sheds or falls off from healthy skin.
+It’s caused by burns and also occurs in pressure wounds (bedsores).
+Eschar is typically tan, brown, or black, and may be crusty.

 Eschar is characterized by dark, crusty tissue at either the bottom or the top of a wound.
 The tissue closely resembles a piece of steel wool that has been placed over the wound.
 The wound may have a crusted or leathery appearance and will be tan, brown, or black.